 If you are already a well-known actor, athlete, musician or celebrity you’ll have a built-in following that will flock to your Instagram account.
 But if you’re not, you need another option.
 That’s where Disciple comes in.

 Disciple provides a host of tools that help you create a dedicated community, one that is far more cohesive than anything you can build using social media channels.
 Those tools include commenting, private messaging, polls, push notifications, branding and customisation and so much more.

-Social media monetisation strategies are all very well and good but they won’t be worth much if you don’t have the necessary social media following.
-Disciple is the ultimate work-around for that problem because we give you the tools and technology to create our own community and then institute your own social media monetisation models built on our wealth of monetisation options, including, but not limited to:
+Social media monetization strategies are all very well and good but they won’t be worth much if you don’t have the necessary social media following.
+Disciple is the ultimate work-around for that problem because we give you the tools and technology to create our own community and then institute your own social media monetization models built on our wealth of monetization options, including, but not limited to:

 Subscriptions – As long as you’re building your own social community why not take advantage of our various subscription options?
 This will do 2 things, 1) it will provide you with some base income and 2) it will ensure that the people who subscribe to your community are genuinely interested in what you have to offer.

 In-app purchases – Trying to sell products or services directly through your Instagram account is a chore to say the least.
 Not so with Disciple.
 We make in-app purchases super simple and super effective.
 Whether you’re selling courses or clothes, Disciple shows the competition how to monetize a social media app.